PrometheusRoot

 economicsgoldman-sachsproductivitygdp

-Goldman Sachs chief economist, AI economic impact
+Goldman Sachs chief economist, AI labor market impacts

 Jan Hatzius

-Chief Economist — Goldman Sachs
+Chief Economist, Head of Global Investment Research — Goldman Sachs

 Profile